 Students at risk of dropping out

-This model predicts students who are at risk of non-completion (dropping out) of a Moodle course, based on low student engagement.
+The 'Students at risk of dropping out' model predicts students who are at risk of non-completion (dropping out) of a Moodle course, based on low student engagement.
 In this model, the definition of "dropping out" is "no student activity in the last quarter of the course."
 This prediction model uses the Community of Inquiry model of student engagement, consisting of three parts:

 - Cognitive presence

 - Social presence

 See below for further details of how these constructs are defined within the model.

 By abstracting the concepts of "cognitive presence" and "social presence," this prediction model is able to analyze and draw conclusions from a wide variety of courses, and apply those conclusions to make predictions about new courses, even courses never taught on the Moodle system before.
 The model is not limited to making predictions about student success only in exact duplicates of courses offered in the past.

 - This prediction model assumes that courses have fixed start and end dates, and is not designed to be used with rolling enrollment courses.

 - Because of this model design assumption, it is very important to properly set course start and end dates for each course to use this model.
 If both past courses and ongoing courses start and end dates are not properly set predictions cannot be accurate.